jraillard/parkndeploy/doc/step4_further_improvements.md

 - workflow_dispatch
 - workflow_run (:warning: like workflow_dispatch, it will not work if your workflows aren't on default branch)

-When you're, compare your finds with this [article](https://jiminbyun.medium.com/github-actions-workflow-run-vs-workflow-call-3f1a5c6e19d4). :eyes:
+When you're done, compare your finds with this [article](https://jiminbyun.medium.com/github-actions-workflow-run-vs-workflow-call-3f1a5c6e19d4). :eyes:

 :star::star::star: Allow developer team to trigger the CD pipeline manually by specifying artifacts